Accurate Miniatures 1/48 SB2C-4E Helldiver Build Review

 Next, the 20mm gun barrels are installed into the outboard sections of the main wheel wells and the rocket launcher stubs mounted to the undersides of the wings.
 Before gluing the wing halves together, I opened the flashed-over holes for the weapons pylons that mount between the wheel wells and the rocket launcher stubs.

-The flight controls are all molded integral with the their respective surfaces and while I gave a passing thought to removing the elevators and mounting them down, these aircraft had control locks to keep them from flapping around in the winds that lash around the flight decks and since my control stick was centered in the cockpit, I left the flight controls likewise centered.
+The flight controls are all molded integral with their respective surfaces and while I gave a passing thought to removing the elevators and mounting them down, these aircraft had control locks to keep them from flapping around in the winds that lash around the flight decks.
+Since my control stick was centered in the cockpit, I left the flight controls likewise centered/neutral.

 One of the more annoying parts of this kit is the main landing gear.
 The Revell designers did a great job of replicating the look but they could have done much better with a solid strut mount.
 The combination of strut and downlock should have been sturdy, but the mounting points inside the wheel wells are awful.
 I compensated with a combination of glue to get the gear in position and aligned, then cyano to keep them there.

 The stock Revell-Monogram kit provides the Yagi antennas of the standard ASB radar system, but the Accurate Miniatures markings are for the SB2C-4E which carried the AN/APS-4 radar pod.
 Thanks to Fotios Rouch for sending a spare set of Replicast APS-4 pods, now I have a properly configured sub hunter.

 Another one of the weaknesses of the Revell-Monogram kit is the canopy frame detail.
 It is almost non-existent which makes masking these windows challenging at best.
 Thanks to some Eduard yellow tape masks made for the Revell-Monogram kit, I was able to mask and paint these canopy sections.